To achieve breakthrough innovation, you shouldn’t limit yourself to any of these frameworks but rather use all three…and possibly more.

 Tactics show you how.

-In the interest of serving the bigger context, tactics that reach their natural end of life should be promptly replaced with newer/better ones.
+To serve the bigger context, tactics that reach their natural end of life should be promptly replaced with newer/better ones.

 Principles are permanent, while tactics are ephemeral.